LightSoul94/Firebase-Realtime-Database-using-a-UITableView-and-UISearchController-in-swift-5.0/README.md

 I love work with Firebase because it's a platform that allow to modify the app in every moment, giving to the projects more flexibility and it is also easy.
-Let me know if you want more project about Firebase usage.
+Let me know if you want also other projects about Firebase usage.